 Terminal A at Logan Airport

 When I first started flying out of Logan, Terminal A was closed and was being renovated.
 It opened in 2005 as primarily a Delta terminal.
-Although that was 13 years ago, the terminal does still feel modern and new.
+Although that was 13 years ago, the terminal does still feels modern and new.
 Southwest Airlines and WestJet also operate out of this terminal, although Southwest will be moving sometime this year to Terminal B, making Terminal A primarily a Delta terminal.

 Terminal A has a bit of an unusual shape.
 Once you go through security, you’ll reach a concourse with a series of gates.
 However, some gates are on the other side of the terminal, and you’ll need to go down a large escalator, across on a moving sidewalk, and then back up on another escalator.
 It can take up quite a bit of time to do that, and you won’t want to travel between areas.
 So, if you want to eat at any of the restaurants, you’ll want to make a plan based on where your gate is located.